• Home

 We also added a wall of board and batten for some added visual interest.
 Since we had just replaced all of the baseboards we opted to do a cheater version of board and batten that kept the existing baseboards.
 Then we added some hooks for towels and all was set.

-Peighton’s Roomgirls-room-makeover-before-and-after
+Peighton’s Room

 Peighton’s room was the only room that didn’t get a neutral paint color.
 She was adamant about having a pink room and who can blame her?
 So together, we picked a pretty shade of pink and moved in all of her stuff.
 Just a few months ago we gave her room a little makeover by bringing in this antique spindle bed that we painted a beautiful shade of emerald green.
 We also added this fun canopy and new throw pillows.
 We hang out in here a lot!